 The Consultation Group is envisioned to play a pivotal role in REDD+ stakeholder engagement in Cambodia.
-Representing different groups of stakeholders, the Consultation Group will be informed of the progress of and decisions by the REDD+ Taskforce, and provide comments and recommendations.
+Representing different groups of stakeholders, the Consultation Group will be informed of the progress and decisions from the Taskforce, and provide comments, suggestions, and recommendations.
 Therefore, it is important for the Consultation Group members to communicate with wider stakeholder groups and establish mechanisms to receive feedback from their constituencies.
-The VFC members refined the ToR for the REDD+ Consultation Group based on its anticipated role in the REDD+ readiness process as defined in the Roadmap, and taking account of subsequent developments.
+The VFC members refined the Terms of References for the REDD+ Consultation Group based on its anticipated role in the REDD+ readiness process as defined in the Roadmap, and taking account of subsequent developments.